StineLykkeOlsen/website/content/_index.md

 I am a tech writer, technical translator and language afficionada, living and working in Odder, Central Denmark.

-I have created this portfolio website showcase my experiences and skills in the fields of technical writing and technical translation.
+I have created this portfolio website to showcase my experiences and skills in the fields of technical writing and technical translation.

 To reflect my professional values, I write a bit about my philosophy towards writing and translation - and the importance of high-quality technical communication.